-2017 edition
+2018 edition

-The 2017 edition has been reviewed and adapted to the ongoing developments in legislation and best practice.
+The 2018 edition has been reviewed and adapted to the ongoing developments in legislation and best practice.

-As for Switzerland, the current edition in particular takes into account:
+As for Switzerland, the current edition takes namely into account:

-- The new version of the Swiss Code of Best Practice for Corporate Governance by economiesuisse (September 2014). - The new Directive Corporate Governance (DCG) of the Swiss stock exchange SIX Exchange (September 2014). - The definite entry into force of the ordinance against excessive remuneration (Minder ordinance)
+- The Swiss Code of Best Practice for Corporate Governance of economiesuisse (February 2016). - The Corporate Governance Directive (CGD) of the Swiss stock exchange SIX Exchange (December 2016). - The ordinance against excessive remuneration (Minder ordinance)